sbacelar/sbblogdown/content/post/getting-started/index.md

 caption = "1950s"
 +++

-**Academic** is a framework to help you create a beautiful website quickly.
+**Academic** is a framework to help you create a beautiful website not so fast.
 Perfect for personal sites, blogs, or business/project sites.
 [Check out the latest demo](https://themes.gohugo.io/theme/academic/) of what you'll get in less than 10 minutes.
 Then head on over to the [Quick Start guide](https://sourcethemes.com/academic/docs/) or take a look at the [Release Notes](https://sourcethemes.com/academic/updates/).

 [![Screenshot](https://raw.githubusercontent.com/gcushen/hugo-academic/master/academic.png)](https://github.com/gcushen/hugo-academic/)